We Only Represent Clients In Michigan

 Drivers also have the right to request a hearing to challenge the refusal suspension.
 This hearing must be requested within 14 days of the arrest.
 If the request is not made within this time frame, the right to a hearing is forfeited, and the suspension takes effect.

-Refusing a chemical evidentiary test under the Implied Consent Law has much more severe consequences compared to refusing a PBT.
+Refusing a chemical evidentiary test under the implied consent law has far more severe consequences compared to refusing a PBT.
 It’s important for drivers to understand these differences and the potential impact on their driving privileges.

 Interplay Between Implied Consent Law and Other Traffic Laws